PedroPinheiro96/pedropinheiro96.github.io/_posts/2024-10-14-DistributedSplunkEnvironmentLab-1.md

 - Configured SSH and public key authentication.
 - Configured firewall rules.
 - Downloaded and Installed Splunk.
+- Downloaded and Insalled the Splunk Universal Forwarder.
 - Installed Guest Additions on the administration Machine.
 - Set the server name of each Splunk server.